-- Variants: like with histograms, we can construct moments for brightness/luminance becomes obsolete and we obtain 4 bits statements of the chromaticity aspect disregarding brightness/luminance.
-In this case we have 8 moments and one covariance values, resulting in a 9 dimensional feature. - Discussion: - The value ranges of moments vary significantly and the vestion apply a distance measure, we

-Need to scale the values into the same range (e.g., [0,1]).
-Due to the differences in the distance measure, it is sufficient to just scale the values either by $ma{1}c{1}$ and tac{2} component, or the standard deviation of the values along his dimension (not to be confused with the variance color moments; the standard deliation is taken from the adjust value along each moment).
-We can obtain the solution from a large enough simple set zoob section along the constant factors when extracting the reatures.

-- Color moments, like histograms, are robust against translation, rotation, noise, and scale; in some cases, also against lightning differences.
-The lack of spatial relation between colors may lead to unexpected results (like with histograms). - In contrast to histograms, the color moments are independent from each other and we do not need a cross-consistion matrix for a quadratic distance function.
-The reading sectors are also much shorter (15 if all moments are taken) than the histograms (up to 1000 bins possible).
-The compact representation leads to obvious performance gains but no loss in retrieval quality.
+- Variants: like with histograms, we can construct moments for brightness/luminance only.
+Covariance becomes obsolete and we obtain 4 brightness/luminance moments.
+We can further construct moments only for the chromaticity aspect, disregarding brightness/luminance.
+In this case we have 8 moments and one covariance value, resulting in a 9 dimensional feature. - Discussion: - The value ranges of moments vary significantly.
+Before we can apply a distance measure, we need to scale the values into the same range (e.g., [0,1]).
+Du) to the differences in the distance measure, it is sufficient to just scale the values either by mex min of each component, or the standard deviation of the values along this dimension (not to be confused with the variance color moments, the standard deviation is taken from the actual values along (ach mement).
+We can obtain this scaling factors from a large enough sample set and use them as constant factors when extracting the features. - Color moments, like histograms, are robust against translation, rotation, noise, and scale; in some cases, also against lightning differences.
+The lack of spatial relation between colors may lead to unexpected results (like with histograms). - In contrast to histograms, the color moments are independent from each other and we do not need a cross-correlation matrix for a quadratic distance function.
+The resulting vectors are also much shorter (15 if all noments are been) than the histograms (up to 1000 bins possible).
+The compact representation loads to obvious performance gains but no loss in retrieval quality.